LukaHarambasic/harambasic.de/content/posts/docker-compose-for-nextcloud-with-traefik-2-ssh.md

 ---
 title: Docker Compose for NextCloud with Traefik 2 (SSL)
 description: I faced some problems to set up NextCloud with Traefik and that's why I share my docker-compose.yml.
-image: /posts/docker-compose-for-nextcloud-with-traefik-2-ssh/header.png
-alt: Extract from the docker-compose.yml for a NextCloud set up with Traefik
 publishedAt: 2021-01-13
 tags:
     - NextCloud